zinelya/IMN708/README.md

     ```bash
     pip install -e .
     ```
-### We are actively working on upgrading this project, so consider pulling the main branch every once in a while.
+We are actively working on upgrading this project, so please consider pulling the main branch every once in a while ! 😃

 # TP2 : Registration